Keyboard shortcuts

 </scope>

 This tells the agent what it can use.
 The agent doesn’t need to guess or discover — its boundaries are stated upfront.
+MCP servers are listed separately in the resource-hints block from the agent’s own mcps declaration.

 Enforcement

-Scoping is enforced at four dispatch points:
+Scoping is enforced at two dispatch points:

 Enforcement happens at runtime, not just at prompt time.
 Even if the LLM ignores the <scope> block and tries to call a restricted tool, the dispatch layer rejects it.